Also by Pauline Connolly:

 clients to externalize interjects and experience conflict more fully.
 According

-experiencing, conflict resolution, and awareness than Rogerian empathic
+conflict resolution, and awareness than Rogerian empathic reflections.
+This

-Emerging from phenomenological work (dialogue), and thus spontaneous, not
+to be present-centered.
+Emerging from phenomenological work (dialogue), and

-or boundary disturbances) and ultimately greater self-acceptance and autonomy.
+(resolution of splits, or boundary disturbances) and ultimately greater

 Central to this work is the quality/type of contact, and resonance between the